peeech/hc-react-redux-template/docs/README.md

 - holochain server communicating with other nodes over p2p network
 - front-end app loaded into browser window that communicates with hc server via API

 Code in this template has been separated into two logical parts - frontend and backend, which is convenient for development.
-Front-end is served by webpack server while back-end is running as a separate process only for exposing API.
+Front-end is served by webpack server therefore allows for hot reloads while back-end is running on hcdev server as a separate process only for exposing API.
+At this point hcdev does not support hot reloads, therefore you need to restart it after each change to backend's code.

 In production though entire application is served by holochain server, therefore needs to be built and structured differently.
 Instructions how to compile for production have been included in [Compiling](#compiling) section.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development purposes.

+[TODO] add tests :-)

 ## Prerequisites